 Knies, Helland & McPherson Law’s military divorce attorneys take each client’s unique situation into consideration and offers personalized solutions that would work best for their case.
 Our firm not only handles traditional military divorces, but we also provide divorce coaching for couples seeking legal guidance and direction.
 No matter where you are in the process, we will make sure that all the steps and paperwork are complete for the finalization of your divorce.

 As tempting as it may be to weather this storm alone, we strongly advise against it.
 There is too much at stake – fiscally and emotionally – to risk missing an important step or document.
-At Knies, Helland & McPherson Law, our military divorce attorney in Colorado Springs will walk you through this experience with discretion and care.
+At Knies, Helland & McPherson Law, our military divorce attorney in Colorado Springs and the Greater Denver Area will walk you through this experience with discretion and care.
 We make it our priority to help our clients seek a new start, even if that does involve a separation from your spouse.

 What Is Military Divorce?